trallard/TLJH-azure-button/README.md

 This template follows the configuration detailed in [https://the-littlest-jupyterhub.readthedocs.io/en/latest/install/azure.html](https://the-littlest-jupyterhub.readthedocs.io/en/latest/install/azure.html).
 But it reduces some of the friction by eliminating the need to create resources manually using the Azure portal.

 🚨 Note that you still need to remove your resources manually when you are done using them.
+Otherwise you will be charged for their use.

 🚧 To deploy your TLJH follow these steps:

 1. Create an Azure account (if you need a free one go to 👉🏼 [this link](https://azure.microsoft.com/free/?WT.mc_id=TLJHbutton-github-taallard) 👈🏼)
-2. Click on the `Deploy to Azure` button at the top of the Readme.
+2. Click on the `Deploy to Azure` button at the top of the this Readme.
 This will redirect you to the Azure portal login page.
 3. Login to your account.
-4. Fill in the details in the next screen:
+4. Fill in the details in the next screen: (see details below)

 ![custom template](assets/Custom_deployment_-_Microsoft_Azure.png)

 - **Subscription**: choose the subscription you want to use (e.g. Free Trial)
 - **Resource group**: this will keep all of our resources together.
 If you have never created a resource group click on `Create new` and give it a meaningful name (e.g. jupyter-resources)
 - **Location**: this is the Azure region where you want all your resources to be (e.g. WestEurope, you can check all the available regions [here](https://azure.microsoft.com/global-infrastructure/services/?products=virtual-machines&WT.mc_id=TLJHbutton-github-taallard))
-- **Virtual Machine Name**: the name for your virtual machine
+- **Virtual Machine Name**: the name for your virtual machine.
+The deault is TLHJ-Ubuntu but you can choose any name you prefer.
 - **Virtual Machine Size**: the workload will determine this.
-You can check the list of available VM sizes [here](https://docs.microsoft.com/azure/virtual-machines/linux/sizes-general?WT.mc_id=TLJHbutton-github-taallard)
+You can check the list of available VM sizes [here](https://docs.microsoft.com/azure/virtual-machines/linux/sizes-general?WT.mc_id=TLJHbutton-github-taallard).
+This is a dropdown from version 1.1.0 onwards
 - **Admin UserName**: this will be the root user and is needed for the management of your TLJH
-- **Admin password**: choose a secure password for your root user
+- **Admin password**: choose a secure password for your root user.
+Note that this is not displayed later on in the outputs for security reasons so make sure to make note of it.
-- **OS Disk Type**: you have the options Standard HDD (LRS), Standard SSD and Premium SSD (for more details see [the docs](https://docs.microsoft.com/azure/virtual-machines/windows/disks-types?WT.mc_id=TLJHbutton-github-taallard))
+- **OS Disk Type**: you have the options Standard HDD (LRS), Standard SSD and Premium SSD (for more details see [the docs](https://docs.microsoft.com/azure/virtual-machines/windows/disks-types?WT.mc_id=TLJHbutton-github-taallard)).
+The default value is `Standard_LRS`.
 - **Data Disk Size**: the size of your Data disk size (for more information [visit the docs](https://docs.microsoft.com/azure/virtual-machines/windows/disks-types?WT.mc_id=TLJHbutton-github-taallard))
-- **Extra parameters**: additional parameters needed if you want to customise the installer (i.e. adding plugins or installing packages in the user environment).
-For more details, visit TLJH [documentation on customising the installer](http://tljh.jupyter.org/en/latest/topic/customizing-installer.html).
-If you are not looking to customise anything leave this blank.
+- **Script Location**: This is the script that installs the Jupyter server in your VM.
+By default it points to the script in this repository.
+Read more in the [customising the installer section](#%e2%9c%a8-customising-the-installer) of this Readme.

-By default, the template allows network traffic through `HTTP` and `https`, do not modify the `network and security group rules`.
+By default, the template allows network traffic through `HTTP` and `https`.

 5. Once completed, read the terms and conditions and if you are happy with them, go ahead and tick the `I agree to the terms and conditions stated above` box and click on the **Purchase button**.

    The deployment will take around 10 minutes - first, all your resources will be deployed, and then THLJ will be installed on your VM.

 6. To check your new Virtual Machine Expand the left-hand panel by clicking on the “>>” button on the top left corner of your dashboard.
 Find the Virtual Machines tab and click on it.

 ![azure portal vm](https://the-littlest-jupyterhub.readthedocs.io/en/latest/_images/azure-vms.png)

-7. Click on your Virtual Machine, copy the **Public IP address** and access it on the web browser.
+7. Click on your Virtual Machine, copy the **Public IP address**  and access it through your web browser.

 ![ip](https://the-littlest-jupyterhub.readthedocs.io/en/latest/_images/ip-vm.png)

-🚨 Note this page will be unavailable during installation.
-If this happens, give it a bit longer and refresh the page.
+🚨 Note this page will be unavailable during installation of the server.
+If this happens, be patient, give it a bit longer and refresh the page.

 Once the installation is complete, you will get a login page like the one below: